vitamineart/ProjectTemplate/readme.md

 </div>
 ```

-In that case you can just create a tumbnail image with '-blurred' prefix in its pathname via Figma or other app.
+In that case (ommited `prefix`) you can just create a tumbnail image with '-blurred' prefix in its pathname via Figma or other app.

 Another option (using Gulp Task) for creating thumbnails is described below.